 Although the TBOC provides these requirements, it is important to reiterate that the TBOC provisions are the default rules and can be modified in your Company Agreement.
 You can modify these provisions by designating your own consent levels required to actions in your company agreement.

 The TBOC section sets forth the default provisions for manager and member meetings.
 Below are some provisions that aren’t discussed in the TBOC that you may want to consider adding to your company agreement.

 If you have multiple managers or members in your LLC, you may want to add a provision in your Company Agreement that allows the managers and members to conduct meetings by means of video conference, or by any other similar means.
 Sometimes it’s difficult to get a group of people together in one place when the managers and members live in different states or even in different countries.
 By adding this provision, you can make it easy and cost effective for all of the managers and members to participate in meetings.

 If your LLC has multiple classes or if you want to vote to establish a new class of members, you may want to provide for these situations.
 For instance, you may want to require that establishing a new class can only be done at a special meeting of the members.

-If you need assistance updating or drafting your company agreement, we can assist you with creating a company agreement that fits your specific needs.
-You can reach me by my email address listed below.
+If you need assistance updating or drafting your Company Agreement, we can assist you with creating a Company Agreement that fits your specific needs.